mikelma/craftium/craftium-docs/docs/obs-and-acts.md

 ```

 This action would cause the player to jump forward and rotate the mouse to the left.
 Note that it isn't neccessary to provide a value for each possible key.
 If the value for a key is not given, its default value will be used: `0` ("off") for keys and `[0, 0]` (no movement) for mouse movements.

+Note that the craftium's default `Dict` action space might be too complex for many tasks, where useful actions might be a subset of the original space.
+For this purpose, craftium comes with different `ActionWrappers` that can be used to customize and simplify the default action space.
+Check the dedicated [page](./wrappers.md) on wrappers and the API [reference](./reference.md) for more info.